When you begin to have self-respect you start to change some things.

 8. Going home when you want to go home.

 In the first place, you don’t need to go out when you don’t want to go out.
 You don’t feel the need to make elaborate excuses because when you say “I’m just going to chill tonight” is a statement.
-It is no longer question up for negotiation.
+It is no longer a question for negotiation.

 9. Not answering texts right away.